-Under Pennsylvania ACT 120, any person employed as a municipal police officer in the Commonwealth is required to have successfully completed a 785.5 hour course of instruction covering all areas of police work.
-Upon successful completion of this program, students are eligible to work as police officers in Pennsylvania.
-Police Academy training is not only fundamental to becoming a police officer but can serve as the basis to earning an Associate Science Degree in either Criminal Justice/Police-Security/ACT 120 or Criminal Justice Counseling/ACT 120.
+Under Pennsylvania ACT 120, any person employed as a municipal police officer in the Commonwealth is required to have successfully completed a 785.5 hour course of instruction, required by the Municipal Police Officer’s Education Training Commission, covering all areas of police work.
+There will be additional mandatory training, free of charge, that does not extend the graduation date.
+Upon completion of this program, students are eligible to work as police officers in Pennsylvania.
+Police Academy training is not only fundamental to becoming a police officer but can serve as the basis to earning an associate of science degree in either Criminal Justice/Police-Security/ACT 120 or Criminal Justice Counseling/ACT 120.
 This alliance permits students to earn their degree in a much shorter period of time, at a considerable savings and without duplication of course work.
 Upon accomplishment of the ACT 120 program, a student can earn anywhere between 15 and 21 credits towards the Criminal Justice Program.

 ACT 180 | In-Service Training